Loans for Self Employed With Low Credit Score

 Selling your home is another way to get your equity, but moving is expensive, and leaving your home has all kinds of emotional baggage attached.

-We enable you to sell your home and remain in place as a tenant, paying rent until you’re ready to either move or repurchase the property.
+A sale-leaseback enables you to sell your home and remain in place as a tenant, paying rent until you’re ready to either move or repurchase the property.
 You don’t need good credit or tax returns, and the application is easy.

 If you’re self-employed with bad credit, loans can be difficult to qualify for.
 However, there are options available.
 Talk to a financial consultant to decide which option is best for you.